riceissa/issarice.com/wiki/university-of-washington.md

 date: 2016-03-30
 ---

-I began attending the University of Washington (UW) starting in autumn 2014; I plan to graduate sometime in 2017.
+I began attending the University of Washington (UW) starting in autumn 2014.
+I originally planned to graduate sometime in 2017, but instead ended up dropping out/going on indefinite leave starting in spring 2016.
-I am majoring in computer science.
+I was a computer science and math major.

 # Course reviews